open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Natively instrumented

-Denotes a library or application that has built-in instrumentation by using the OpenTelemetry API directly, thus *Instrumented Library* and *Instrumentation Library* are the same library.
+Denotes a library or application that uses the OpenTelemetry API directly to provide built-in instrumentation, thus *instrumented library* and *instrumentation library* are the same library.

 If a separate *instrumentation library* or a plugin is required to instrument a library or application, that *instrumented library* or application must not be called *natively instrumented*, even if the